ELLIOTTCABLE/xcode-git-versioner/README.markdown

 This is an Xcode auto-versioning script, written in Ruby which updates your `Info.plist`'s `CFBundleVersion` to the latest git revision number.

+See [the wiki][wiki-home] for more information.

+  [wiki-home]: <http://github.com/elliottcable/xcode-git-versioner/wikis/home> "Xcode git versioner's wiki on GitHub"

 Usage
 -----
 1. Right-click the target you want to add the versioning phase to (usually the